Stakeholders and tasks

 Federal Office for the Safety of Nuclear Waste Management (BASE)

 As supervisory authority, the BASE exercises legal supervision, is responsible for public participation, and provides information about the site selection procedure.
 It examines the proposals of the BGE and determines (twice in the procedure by means of an official notice) whether the previous procedure was carried out in accordance with the provisions of the Repository Site Selection Act.
 These decisions can be reviewed by the parties concerned before the Federal Administrative Court.
 Throughout the entire procedure, the Repository Site Selection Act provides for various committees and formats through which citizens can continuously participate in the search for a repository.
-These are the Sub-areas Specialist Conference, the Regional Conferences, and the Council of Regions.
+These are the Sub-areas Conference, the Regional Conferences, and the Council of Regions.

 Bundesgesellschaft für Endlagerung mbH (BGE)

-BGE implements the site selection procedure as project sponsor and operates the Asse II mine, the Konrad repository, and the Morsleben repository.
+BGE implements the site selection procedure and operates the Asse II mine, the Konrad repository, and the Morsleben repository.
 It identifies a proposal for a site for a repository for high-level radioactive waste through sub-areas, siting regions, and sites in accordance with StandAG, prepares the respective exploration programmes, carries out safety investigations for potential sites, and will be responsible for constructing and operating the repository.
 In doing so, the BGE cooperates with research institutes within the portfolio of the Federal Environment Ministry and the Federal Ministry for Economic Affairs and Energy and can also call upon other scientific institutes.

 National Citizens’ Oversight Committee (NBG)